Niyilala/AirBnB_clone/README.md

 Testing straight_ruler
 Unittests for the AirBnB project are defined in the tests folder.
 To run the entire test suite simultaneously, execute the following command:

-$ python3 unittest -m discover tests
+$ python3 unittest -m discover
 Alternatively, you can specify a single test file to run at a time:

 $ python3 unittest -m tests/test_console.py